Chanda-Abdul/Angular-Galleria-Slideshow/README.md

 ## Useful resources
 - [What is Observable | Observables | Angular 12+](https://youtu.be/V4iMyVnQPqM) 📽 - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
+- [Unsubscribe to an Observable | Observables | Angular 12+](https://youtu.be/8j5kvLddNwM) 📽 - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.
 - [Flexbox or grid - How to decide?](https://youtu.be/3elGSZSWTbM) 📽 - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Material Design Image Lists for Masonry Layout](https://material.io/components/image-lists) 💁🏽‍♀️ 🧱 - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [RxJS in Angular: Reactive Development